 - Have you had an ectopic pregnancy?

-Here’s an interesting fact about getting pregnant: sometimes the women will have undergone several painful and expensive female fertility tests – sometimes repeatedly – and the husband’s sperm test or semen analysis (where the problem actually lies) has not been done even once.
+Here’s an interesting fact about conceiving a baby: sometimes women will have undergone several painful and expensive female fertility tests – often repeatedly.
+But what about male fertility factors?
+The boyfriend or husband’s sperm test or semen analysis (where the problem actually lies) is often overlooked.

 Make sure you have intercourse at the right time (when you’re ovulating in your fertile window).
 This is one of the best tips for getting pregnant without taking fertility drugs.